Noor Inayat Khan

 Also see . . .

 1. Noor Inayat Khan: The Unveiling of the Memorial (November 2012) (YouTube, 16 mins.).
 Noor Inayat Khan was a secret agent in the Second World War.
 She was infiltrated into France by the Special Operations Executive (SOE); armed with only a false passport and a pistol, she became the first woman radio operator to be sent to occupied Paris.
 However, she was betrayed and captured by the Germans.
 Despite being repeatedly tortured and interrogated, she revealed nothing.
-She was executed by an SS (Submitted on March 23, 2018.)
+She was executed by an SS officer on September 13, 1944, at Dachau Concentration Camp.
+She was only 30....Britain posthumously awarded her the George Cross for her extraordinary bravery, and France (Submitted on March 23, 2018.)

 2. Noor Inayat Khan: remembering Britain's Muslim war heroine (The Guardian, October 23, 2012).
 "A statue commemorating Britain's only female Muslim war heroine will become the first stand-alone memorial to an Asian woman in the UK when it is unveiled in London next month."
 (Submitted on March 23, 2018.)